Customer and Product Data Act 2025

 You could also call this:

-“How the government sends you important messages about this law”
+"How the government sends you important messages about the law"

-The law also says that if you see a document that looks like it’s signed by the chief executive or someone acting for them, you should assume it’s real and properly signed.
-However, if you can prove it’s not real, then the document won’t be treated as official.
+When you see a document that looks like it's signed by the chief executive or someone working for them, you can trust that it's real.
+Courts and other officials will believe it's genuine too, unless someone can prove it's not.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.